 I lead group walks on different trails a few times a month.
 This free series is designed to help people looking for a simple way to become more active and to increase appreciation of our local soft trails.

-Join us for fun on the Rollercoaster (Trail) at Center Trails in Des Moines.
+Join us at Center Trails in Des Moines for a stroll around the Hillside Trail.
 Meet in the Ashworth Pool parking lot at the end of 45th Street by 10:00 a.m.

 Denman Woods Outer Loop — 3.4 mi